tomfelker/astrolock/README.md

 #### Stellarium

 To connect, all you need to do is run Stellarium and enable the Remote Control plugin, with the default port of 8090 and no authentication.
-Then you can select `stellarium:\\localhost:8090` form the Status tab, and hit Start to connect.
-(TODO: support choosing other servers to connect to, and support authentication.)
+Then you can select `stellarium:\\localhost:8090` from the Status tab, and hit Start to connect.
+(TODO: supporting choosing other servers to connect to, and supporting authentication.)

 When connected, we read the time from Stellarium, so you can use its time controls to simulate an upcoming satellite pass you'd like to observe later for real.
 We don't currently (TODO) read the location, so you'll need to manually ensure the locations match.

 The protocol is really simple, it just sends us JSON data over HTTP.
 There are some rough edges:
-* It lets us slew the view at arbitrary rates, although unfortunately these rates are specified realtive to the current FOV - so if you zoom in or out in Stellarium, it will throw off the tracking briefly, until we re-read the FOV.
+* It lets us slew the view at arbitrary rates, but these rates are specified relative to the current FOV - so if you zoom in or out in Stellarium, it will throw off the tracking briefly.
-* It won't actually tell us the apparent view angle, only the true angle, so there's some complicated problems related to refraction - upshot being, if we aim slightly lower than we ought to, that's why.
+* It can't tell us the apparent view angle, only the true angle, so there's some complicated problems related to refraction - upshot being, if we aim slightly lower than we ought to, that's why.
 * There's a bug in the GMT time output, so reading Stellarium's time is only accurate to a second.
-We do some fancy clamping to hopefully get subsecond accuracy and avoid big time jumps.
+We do some fancy clamping to hopefully get sub-second accuracy and avoid big time jumps.
 * Especially when moving, it's fairly slow, so the loop rate ends up being ~200 ms, a bit slower than the actual telescope.
 This is a decent test, though.

 ### Alignment

 The basic idea here is to enter a bunch of "observations", which are basically you saying "at this known time, the motor encoders had these known values, and the telescope was pointed at some unknown target.
 AstroLock then has to do a bunch of math to determine a bunch of parameters which will later allow it to point in specified directions.

 The motor encoders do not know their absolute position, only their position relative to where they were when the telescope was turned on.
 So the most important parameters are the two encoder_offsets, which let us convert between the raw positions that the motor encoders can give, and the actual altitude and azimuth.
-In theory, if the tripod were perfectly level and the observations perfectly accurate, those offsets could be determined with just one known star (which we don't implement) or two unknown stars (which we'll try to do, but I've never seen it work).
+In theory, if the tripod were perfectly level and the observations were perfectly accurate, those offsets could be determined with just one known target (which AstroLock doesn't yet support) or two unknown targets (which AstroLock will happily attempt, but I've never seen it work).

-In practice, you should give AstroLock three unknown stars, and it can solve for not only the encoder offsets, but also the tilt of the tripod.
-And you can give as many stars as you want, which lets AstroLock compute all of the following with increasing accuracy:
+In practice, you should give AstroLock at least three unknown targets (which can be stars, planets, or satellites), and it can solve for not only the encoder offsets, but also the tilt of the tripod.
+And you can give as many targets as you want, which lets AstroLock compute all of the following with increasing accuracy:

 * The encoder offsets, necessary for even the roughest alignment
 * The tilt of the tripod (zenith_pitch and zenith_roll).
 As long as the tripod is level-ish to within a few degrees, with three or more points, we can recover this accurately.
 (If it's not at all level, or the fork mount is on a wedge, see the code for a way to align without assuming anything at all.)
 * Two errors related to mount inaccuracies.
 One for if one fork arm is longer than the other, and one for if the telescope is aimed left or right of perpendicular to the altitude axis ("collimation" or "cone" error).
 * A fudge factor for the refraction calculation.

-Once you have your alignmnent points, just click "Perform Alignment" and wait a few seconds (perhaps staring at the console output).
-It should identify all your observations, and show you the values of all those aprameters.
+Once you have your alignment points, just click "Perform Alignment" and wait a few seconds (perhaps staring at the console output).
+It should identify all your observations, and show you the values of all those parameters.
 You can also see, for each observation, how far off it was from where AstroLock thinks it ought to be.
 If one was particularly bad, you could disable it and try again.

 You can also load and save alignments.
 If you close AstroLock or lose your connection to the hand controller, you should be able to reconnect and load your alignment (or the autosaved one), "Perform Alignment" again, and be good to go - although if the hand controller lost power, it probably forgets the stepper offsets.
 Saved alignments can also be useful for testing, i.e., seeing if adding some new factor to the model helps it achieve lower error.